SathyaNarayanan26092004/BajajFinservRound1Code/README.md

-Here's the updated GitHub repository description without including any code, just a description about the code:

----

 # Mutual Followers - Spring Boot Application

 This Spring Boot application automatically interacts with a remote API at application startup and processes user data without requiring any manual HTTP trigger.
 The application performs the following key tasks: